davebataller/batatller_repo/PORTFOLIO_DOCUMENTATION.md

 ---

 ### Task: Add Remote Repository
-* **Prompt used**: "Add remote repository https://github.com/ronii07/baruela_repo_port to Git"
+* **Prompt used**: "Add remote repository https://github.com/davebataller/batatller_repo to Git"
-* **Result/Output**: Added remote repository using `git remote add origin https://github.com/ronii07/baruela_repo_port`.
+* **Result/Output**: Added remote repository using `git remote add origin https://github.com/davebataller/batatller_repo`.
 Renamed branch from master to main using `git branch -M main` to follow modern Git conventions.

 ---

 ### Task: Push to GitHub
 * **Prompt used**: "Push the portfolio project to GitHub repository with upstream tracking"
 * **Result/Output**: Successfully pushed the project to GitHub using `git push -u origin main`.
-The branch 'main' was set up to track 'origin/main' and all files were uploaded to the public GitHub repository at https://github.com/ronii07/baruela_repo_port.
+The branch 'main' was set up to track 'origin/main' and all files were uploaded to the public GitHub repository at https://github.com/davebataller/batatller_repo.

 ---

 ### Task: Fix Git Author Configuration
-* **Prompt used**: "the commiter is drian web solution it should not be the account that is used is the it will be used like the https://github.com/ronii07 this should be the one to commit"
+* **Prompt used**: "the commiter is drian web solution it should not be the account that is used is the it will be used like the https://github.com/davebataller this should be the one to commit"
 * **Result/Output**: Fixed Git configuration to use correct author information.
-Updated git config user.name to "ronii07" and user.email to "baruelaronhelyn07@gmail.com".
+Updated git config user.name to "davebataller" and user.email to "davebataller20@gmail.com".
 Amended the initial commit to use the correct author attribution and force-pushed to GitHub.

 ---